 The hall is principally made available for the use of local residents and groups.
-Local users, therefore will have priority in bookings, particularly when there are competing demands.
-Application should be made via a Booking Form and will generally be accepted on a first come; first served basis, following receipt of the payment of a deposit in line with the published Booking Charges.
+Local users therefore will have priority in bookings, particularly when there are competing demands.
+The application should be made via a Booking Form and will generally be accepted on a first-come; first-served basis, following receipt of the payment of a deposit in line with the published Booking Charges.

 The HIRER is responsible for ensuring that the premises are only used for the purpose described in the Booking Form and may not sub-hire or allow the premises to be used for any unlawful purpose.
 The COMMITTEE reserves the right to refuse any application received for the hire of the hall.

 The hall is available for use from 8.00 am until 10.00 pm each day.

 Parties to be finished by 8.00pm, due to the location of the hall and resident’s complaining about the noise.